What is Airtable & How Does It Work? (+ Use Cases)

 Image Source: Airtable

-Views are different ways of displaying data.
-For example, a Table with a list of tasks and their deadlines, as well as the progress of each task, can be shown in a calendar or Kanban format.
+Views are simply different, highly customizable ways of displaying the same underlying data, allowing users to focus on specific insights.
+For example, a Table containing a list of tasks, their deadlines, and the progress of each task can be effectively shown in a Calendar View or a Kanban View format.

-The calendar View will give an overview of the due dates for each task, while the Kanban format will display the progress of each task.
+The Calendar View will instantly give you a visual overview of the due dates for each task, while the Kanban format will clearly display the progress of each task through workflow stages (e.g., To Do, In Progress, Done).

 Also Read: 7 Reasons Why Airtable is Better than Excel